aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/Notable methods/Death.md

 - All frames are yielded while in a `pause` or it's not a `battle` entity while we are in a battle
 - For anything except an `npcdata` of type [Enemy](../../NPCControl/Enemy.md) with an `eventid` of 0 or below (meaning no `respawntimer` feature):
     - If `spitmoney` is above 0, the berries drop logic is performed (see the section below for details)
-    - If `npcdata` has a non empty `vectordata` without a [SetPath](../../NPCControl/ActionBehaviors/SetPath.md) or [SetPathJump](../../NPCControl/ActionBehaviors/SetPathJump.md) behaviors, the item drop logic is performed (see the section below for details)
+    - If `npcdata` has a non empty `vectordata` without a [SetPath](../../NPCControl/ActionBehaviors/SetPath.md) or [SetPathJump](../../NPCControl/ActionBehaviors/SetPathJump.md) behaviors:
+        - If any `Pip` [medal](../../../Enums%20and%20IDs/Medal.md) is equipped and either the `BumpAttack` medal is unequipped or `spitmoney` is above 0, the pip drop logic is performed (see the section below for details)
+        - The item drop logic is performed (see the section below for details)
 - A frame is yielded
 - If this GameObject is null (which shouldn't happen), the coroutine is exited early with a yield break
 - If the `destroytype` isn't `KO`, `SpinKO` or `None`, the entity position is set offscreen at (0.0, 9999.0, 0.0) followed by the destruction of the object (only if we aren't in a battle)